Structure Learning for Directed Trees: Hypothesis Testing

-Whilst the confidence region $\hat{C}$ has attractive coverage properties, it will typically not be possible to compute it in practice.
-We now introduce a computationally feasible scheme for querying whether $\hat{C}$ satisfies certain constraints such as containing or not containing a given substructure.
-A substructure $\cR= (\cE_\cR, \cE_\cR^{\text{miss}},r)$ on the nodes $V$ contains specified sets $\cE_\cR$ and $\cE_\cR^{\text{miss}}$ of existing and missing edges, respectively, and/or a specific root node $r$; for example, this could be a specific directed tree or a single edge (such as $X_1 \to X_2$) or a single missing edge (such as $X_1 \not \to X_2$).
-Our approach allows us to report with certainty that at least one of the constraints in $\mathcal{R}$ does \emph{not} hold for the true graph.
+A substructure restriction $\cR= (\cE_\cR, \cE_\cR^{\text{miss}},r)$ on the nodes $V$ contains specified sets $\cE_\cR$ of existing edges, $\cE_\cR^{\text{miss}}$ of missing edges, and a specific root node $r$ (any of such restrictions may be void, too).
+For example, a substructure restriction could be that a single edge is present (such as $X_1 \to X_2$), or that a single edge is not present (such as $X_1 \not \to X_2$); the restriction can also specify a directed tree.
+Our approach allows us to conclude that at least one of the constraints in $\mathcal{R}$ does \emph{not} hold for the true graph $\cG = (V,\cE)$.
 More precisely, we propose a test for the null hypothesis